kat-jiang/Travel-planning-project/README.md

 * 😸 [About Me](#about-me)
 ## Technologies Used
 * Backend: Python, Flask, SQL, PostgreSQL, SQLAlchemy
-* Frontend: Javascript, React, HTML, Bootstrap, AJAX, JSON, Jinja2
+* Frontend: Javascript, React JS, HTML, CSS, Bootstrap, AJAX, JSON, Jinja2
-* APIs: Mapbox API (Mapbox GL JS, Mapbox Geocoding API), Yelp Fusion API, Unsplash Image API
+* APIs: Mapbox API (Mapbox GL JS, Mapbox Geocoding API), Yelp Fusion API, Unsplash Image API, Chart.js, Swiper API
 ## Features
 * To begin users must log in or create an account
 * User's homepage displays a list all their trips with markers on the map
+* Users can delete a trip if they are the creator or remove if a trip from their list if they can no longer attend
 * Users can create a new trip with the location and dates
 * Users can click into their trips to start planning
 * Users can add friends to the trip